Frederik Holst (footballer): 2016–17 season

 Holst had a positive start on the season being among newly signed manager Alexander Zorniger's chosen eleven in season opener against Esbjerg fB on 17 July 2016.
 He scored his first league goal when he completed a 4–0 home victory against Esbjerg fB, which was the best season opening in 15 years and the first season opening win in 8 years.
 He left the club at the end of the season, as his contract expired.

 Sparta Rotterdam

 On 22 August 2017, Holst joined Eredivisie club Sparta Rotterdam.
 He made his debut for Sparta against Roda in a 1-2 home defeat.

 IF Elfsborg

 On 9 August 2018, Holst joined Allsvenskan club IF Elfsborg.
 On 31 January 2022, his contract was terminated by mutual consent.
 He finished his four-year stint with the club with 92 league appearances, in which he scored five goals.

 Lillestrøm

 On 18 February 2022, Holst signed a three-year contract with Lillestrøm in Norway.
 However, on 2 December 2022, the club confirmed that Holst's contract had been terminated by mutual agreement.

 Helsingborgs IF

 On 14 February 2023, Holst joined newly relegated Swedish Superettan club Helsingborgs IF on a deal until the end of the year.

+UTA Arad

+After six months in Sweden, Holst moved to Romanian Liga I club FC UTA Arad in August 2023.
+However, the club did not disclose the duration of the contract.

+07 Vestur

+On 12 March 2024, Holst signed with Faroe Islands Premier League club 07 Vestur.
+He made his debut for the club on 17 March, starting in a 1–0 away victory against ÍF.

+Fremad Amager

+On August 12, 2024 Fremad Amager confirmed that Holst moved to the Danish 2nd Division club.
+He left the club again on 6 July 2025, after terminating his contract by mutual agreement.

+Hvidovre IF

+In July 2025, after leaving Fremad Amager, Holst started training with Danish 1st Division side Hvidovre IF.
+He ended up signing a short-term contract with the club until the end of 2025.